TonyJen/tonyjen.github.io/_posts/2018-02-18-hash-basics.md

 categories: blockchain
 ---

 Hashing in blocks is the corner stone in a blockchain application.
 A hash function creates data from user data.
-The special thing is that the created data is of consistent length, which makes compare easy.
+The special thing is that the created data is of consistent length, which makes comparing easy.

 Whether a data is a single character or a novel, the resulting hash is the same length.
 This have one key advantage, which is to make sure the data integrety is consistent across blocks and users.